mmistakes/minimal-mistakes/_drafts/project-loom.md

 In Java, virtual threads implement cooperative scheduling.
 As we saw for [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/#6-cooperative-scheduling), it's a virtual thread that decides when to yield the execution to another virtual thread.
 In detail, the control is passed to the scheduler, and the virtual thread is _unmounted_ from the carrier thread when it reaches a blocking operation.

-We can empirically verify this behavior by using the `sleep()` method and the above system properties.
+We can empirically verify this behavior using the `sleep()` method and the above system properties.
 First, let's define a function creating a virtual thread that contains an infinite loop.
 Let's say we want to model an employee that is working hard on a task:

 ```java
 static Thread workingHard() {